Save Money and Time with Vendor Management

 The first tool to consider is a vendor onboarding portal.
 This cloud-based tool helps you to identify, recruit, onboard, and manage vendors in a secure, efficient, vendor self-service environment.
 A robust vendor onboarding tool will give you the ability to collect and validate critical data and verify and enforce compliance for potential and existing vendors.
 It will also collect business and industry-specific information to assist you in making informed decisions about your vendors.

 Once vendors are onboarded, these same tools help track and validate licenses, insurance, diversity certifications, and more.
-These tools should provide the ability to automatically track expirations and notify all identified stakeholders from both the vendor and buying company.
-They should also come with built-in document management capabilities as well as a workflow to route data and documents to other constituents such as legal, risk management, AP, finance, merchandising, logistics, and others who may have a stake in the onboarding process.
+These tools should provide the ability to automatically track expirations and notify all identified stakeholders from both the vendor and the buying company.
+They should also come with built-in document management capabilities as well as a workflow to route data and documents to other constituents, such as legal, risk management, AP, finance, merchandising, logistics, and others who may have a stake in the onboarding process.

 Vendor Management Techniques

 Once you have a robust vendor onboarding tool that ensures compliance, you can address vendor management from the transaction perspective.
 Cloud-based vendor portals allow vendors 24/7 access to check on the status of payments, submit and track payment disputes.
 Additionally, they can submit requests for payment via web-based invoice submission.
-A vendor portal also provides the platform to build a supply chain finance initiative like dynamic discounting.
+A vendor portal also provides the platform to build a supply chain finance initiative, like dynamic discounting.

 AP automation is an important vendor management technique crucial to a strategic vendor management program.
 Through the use of workflow, data capture, document management, and other processing functions, a hosted, cloud-based accounts payable automation solution is a key component of a comprehensive vendor management solution.